Anax2i/anaxii__/wiki/Tournaments/oPHN/2022_catch/en.md

 | Finals | 9 | 5 |
 | Grandfinals | 11 | 6 |

-- When a Player quits the match, They will be given 5 minutes to go back to the match lobby, failing to comply will result to a disqualification.
+- When a player quits a match, they will be given 5 minutes to go back to the match lobby.
+Failing to do so will result to a disqualification.
 - Players are only allowed to ban 1 map per match.
-- Players who gets the highest roll will pick first, otherwise ban first.
+- Players who get the highest roll will pick first, and their opponent will ban first.

 ### Mappool format